Toto XX

 Toto XX: 1977–1997 is a compilation album by Toto to celebrate their 20th anniversary.
-The album features rare original demos, outtakes, previously unreleased recordings and live tracks from the band's 20-year career.
-Despite its being labeled as a compilation album, Steve Lukather in 2014 defined the album as the tenth studio album overall (see Toto XIV).
+The album features rare, previously unreleased recordings and live tracks from the band's 20-year career.
+These recordings include songs that were started throughout the band's career, but never completed.
+They are not the original recordings, as the band added guitar parts, vocals, etc. before releasing them on the album.
+Despite its being labeled as a compilation album, Steve Lukather in 2014 defined the album as the tenth studio album overall (see Toto XIV), as most of these recordings had never been released.